UCCS-CS4300-5300/Group5-fall2024/README.md

    - quiz_continue function (prompts user to return to their previously specified quiz)

 **UPDATED**
-   - updated quiz_recap view so each specific user's Quiz database is cleared
+   - quiz_recap view so each specific user's Quiz database is cleared
-   - updated `index.html` & index view function to check whether the user has an active quiz ("Create Quiz" UI changes to "Continue Quiz" UI)
+   - `index.html` & index view function to check whether the user has an active quiz ("Create Quiz" UI changes to "Continue Quiz" UI)
-   - updated `quiz_question.html` to include an "Exit Quiz" button
+   - `quiz_question.html` to include an "Exit Quiz" button

 ### Expanded Language Selection - Naomi Rodriguez